Withholding of Tax on Dispositions of U.S. Real Property Interests

-This article, the sixth in a series relating to the international tax gap, explains the rules for proper withholding of tax on the dispositions of U.S. Real Property interest.
+For more information related to the rules for proper withholding of tax on the dispositions of U.S. Real Property interest, please refer to the IRS FIRPTA Withholding page.
 It also clarifies who is obligated to conduct the required withholding of tax upon the foreign investor’s disposition of real property interests.

 References and Links

 - Definitions of terms and procedures unique to FIRPTA

 - Foreign Persons Involved in U.S. Real Estate

 - Publication 515, Withholding of Tax on Nonresident Aliens and Foreign Entities

 - Publication 519, U.S. Tax Guide for Aliens